brevzin/cpp_proposals/3525_explicit_implicit_template_region/explicit-implicit-template-region.md

 # Introduction

-[@P1061R9] introduced the ability to declare packs inside of structured bindings and, further more, even proposed the ability to do so outside of any templated context:
+[@P1061R9] introduced the ability to declare packs inside of structured bindings and, furthermore, even proposed the ability to do so outside of any templated context:

 ::: std
 ```cpp